pyscale/PySkOptimize/sphinx-docs/source/index.rst

 This is the first attempt of developing a low-code methodology for Data Science & AI.

-One notable issue is the inability to use integer uniform distributions.
+One limitation is the inability to scale the tuning through the usage of Apache Spark

-Currently, the only solution is to use the categories structure, with the value of the categories being the list of all of the integers you want to consider.

-More work will be done to resolve this.

 Example
 -------